RadekKusiak71/RadekKusiak71/README.md

 ## Hi there 👋
 ### My name is Radek.
 I'm first year Computer Science student.
-Currently focusing on deepening my knowledge of Django Framework and PostgreSQL
+I like to write application in django.

 - 🔭 I’m currently working on some projects that will help me get my first job
 - 🌱 I’m currently learning Django and PostgreSQL